 While we are touring the resorts, we often find ourselves in the Community Halls to see what activities they may be offering for their guests.
 We visited Conch Flats at Disney’s Old Key West, and the Community Halls at Disney’s Saratoga Springs Resort & Spa and Disney’s Bay Lake Tower.
 In our Community Hall travels we saw tables where guests can decorate their own trick or treat bags, do some Fall scratch art, decorate their own pumpkins, join in a Water Boat Hay Ride, or even learn to paint or draw their own Halloween Masterpiece.

 Don’t forget to check out the back of your resort map.
 Here it will list any activities the resort may be offering.
 You never know if they may be offering one of your favorite Disney movies under the stars!

 Whether you are walking down Main Street U.S.A. at the Magic Kingdom, walking around Disney Springs, or passing by the gift shop of your resort, you can always see many festive themed decorations.
 On this trip, I found scarecrows, pumpkins, and Fall Mickey Wreaths down Main Street.
-There were also pumpkins disguised as hidden Mickey’s and a mural of the dancing ghosts from the Hunted Mansion at Disney Springs.
+There were also pumpkins disguised as hidden Mickey’s and a mural of the dancing ghosts from the Haunted Mansion at Disney Springs.
 I even saw Goofy in a Mummy costume at the Contemporary Tower gift shop.

 Even though I look forward to traveling to any of the Disney parks during any time of the year, in my mind, the Fall and Halloween Season gets my number one vote of the best season to travel to Disney.